Data Source Constraints & IT Business Solutions Processes

 Workflow Manager is an open workflow management service which can be added onto your Windows Server.
 With that service and using custom code, we can create any number of workflows which connect to any number of systems and data sources.
 Because of the custom nature, there will be a need for VS.NET to implement, but that doesn’t mean we need to write code to make it happen.
 If we search through GitHub, there are many Windows Workflows that we can leverage to quickly implement our processes.
 Config modifications are required, not code modifications.

 SharePoint Workflows allows us to interact with SharePoint content and external content.
 For example, I could use a SharePoint Workflow (2013) to execute a process based upon a SharePoint item, then update a remote database with the information contained within the item.
 The door doesn’t swing both ways though.
 You can only capture changes that are made using SharePoint, not the other data source.
 For that, you’ll want to use either Microsoft Flow, if possible, or Workflow Manager because you may find the activities in SharePoint are just not strong enough.
 For example, as a part of Employee Onboarding you may want to have new users created in Active Directory (AD) as a part of the onboarding process.
-Out of the box, SharePoint doesn’t offer this activity, but by using a product like “HarePoint” you can, which means you can decrease your costs.
+Out of the box, SharePoint doesn’t offer this activity, but by using a product like “HarePoint” you can, which means you can decrease your costs with simple IT business solutions.

-Final Thoughts: This article has focused on the constraints of the Data Sources we have at our disposal, and tools we can use to create and manage the business processes our solutions might need.
+This article has focused on the constraints of the Data Sources we have at our disposal, and tools we can use to create and manage the business processes our solutions might need.
 In the next article, we’ll delve into the User Interface that your users will use to interact with these elements, and some of the technology we can use for implementation.